MicrosoftDocs/Viva/Viva/insights/Setup/Environment-Requirements.md

 ## Manager, leader, and advanced insights

-With the applicable [Viva Insights licensing](#viva-insights-licenses), your company can get manager and leader insights in Teams, and advanced insights features as an add-in to the licensing agreement.
+With the applicable [Viva Insights licensing](#viva-insights-licenses), your company can get manager and leader insights in Teams, and advanced insights features as an add-on to the licensing agreement.

 Microsoft Exchange Online provides much of the collaboration data that Viva Insights uses.
-For this reason, we recommend that you have a Microsoft 365 or an Office 365 product that contains Exchange Online Plan 1, Plan 2, or Kiosk.
+For this reason, we recommend that you have a Microsoft 365 or an Office 365 product that contains Exchange Online Plan 1 or Plan 2.

 ## Channel support